 [b] Listing directories

 Now, you might ask, if every company registers themselves on a listing directory, how does it benefit me and how do I know who’s the best?
-Well first, with a listing directory, you can filter according to your preferences like Country, No. of employees, Languages and frameworks, etc. Another major advantage is you can also read the reviews that past and present customers provided for the software company.
+Well first, with a listing directory, you can filter according to your preferences like Country, No. of employees, Languages and frameworks, etc. Another major advantage is you can also read the reviews that past and present customers provided for the software development company.

 [c] Searching on Google